 (Note: To set up an HSA, you must have a high deductible insurance plan that meets the necessary qualifications, or your employer must offer such a plan.)

 Why I Think the HSA Trumps the IRA

 Most people don’t think about an HSA, or Health Savings Accounts, as an alternative to an IRA or 401k plan, but it should be considered.
 Here’s why.

 An HSA account is like an IRA on steroids.
 With a traditional IRA or 401k, if you are eligible, you take a deduction when you put money in.
-The money grows tax-deferred, and then you pay takes when you withdraw it.
+The money grows tax-deferred, and then you pay taxes when you withdraw it.